rec/sproc/README.rst

 ##################################################
-⛏️subprocessor: subprocesseses for subhumanses  ⛏
+⛏️sproc: subprocesseses for subhumanses  ⛏
 ##################################################

 Run a command in a subprocess and yield lines of text from stdout and stderr